gportay/cqfd6/README.md

 ### Appending to the build command

-The `-c` option set immediately after the command `--run` allows appending the command of a `cqfd --run` for temporary developments:
+The `-c` option sets immediately after the command `--run` allows appending the command of a `cqfd --run` for temporary developments:

     $ cqfd --build centos7 --run -c "clean"